sigirelink/RELink/README.md

-# RELink: A Research Framework and Test Collection for Entity-Relationship Retrieval
+# RELink
-SIGIR resource paper.
+A Research Framework and Test Collection for Entity-Relationship Retrieval.